GrimoireGL/GrimoireJS/README.md

 * Provide good learning resource for the beginners to know how programming is awesome via this library.
 * Easy sharing feature that will be achieved because of this library implemented with javascript.
-* Redefine the legacy of 3DCG in Web.
+* Redefine legacies of 3DCG in Web.
-* Keep  Enjoyable contribution :heart:
+* Keep Enjoyable contributions :heart:

 ### Dependencies